paciorek/future-kubernetes/blog_post.md

 What's happening is that port 8787 on your laptop is forwarding to the port on the main pod on which RStudio Server is listening (which is also port 8787).
 So you can just act as if RStudio Server is accessible directly on your laptop.

+One nice thing about this is that there is no public IP address for someone to maliciously use to connect to your cluster.
+Instead the access is handled securely entirely through `kubectl` running on your laptop.
+However, it also means that you couldn't easily share your cluster with a collaborator.
+For details on configuring things so there is a public IP, please see [my GitHub repository](https://github.com/paciorek/future-kubernetes#connecting-to-the-rstudio-instance-when-starting-the-cluster-from-a-remote-machine).

 Note that there is nothing magical about running your computation via RStudio.
 You could [connect to the main pod](#connect-to-a-pod) and simply run R in it and then use the future package.

 # Step 3: Run your future-based parallel R code